lukemshepherd/PCA-2/README.md

 # vox
-Function that plots the PCA of a voxel array,
+## Functions that read, plot and anaslise voxels arrayes

+### In Vox2...

+*mat2array:*

-and additional scripts for loading in matlab files
+Reads in matlab files as arrays

+*voxel_xyz:*

+Converts a voxel array into a n x 3 xyz coordinate array

+*vox_plot*

+Plots multiple surfaces meshes of voxel on a user defined 3d plot